-Throughout the year, yellow school buses from across the county can be seen parked in front of the Stocker Arts Center as students make their way to one of the many Matinee Series events.
+Throughout the year, yellow school buses from across the county can be seen parked in front of the Stocker Arts Center as students make their way to one of the many Student Matinee Series events.

 “One of the most important roles that Stocker Arts Center often fills as the community’s art center is that of being the first experience that many children from Lorain County will have with performing arts,” said Janet Herman Barlow, director of the Stocker Arts Center.
 “We’re able to do this through the Student Matinee Series.”

 The annual Student Matinee Series provides a wide breath of performances for students from pre-kindergarten through high school.
-Each year 8-10 Student Matinee Series performances are scheduled and more than 10,000 students enjoy shows that are fun, educational and thought-provoking.
+Each year eight-10 Student Matinee Series performances are scheduled and more than 10,000 students enjoy shows that are fun, educational and thought-provoking.

 While they are designed with students in mind – public, private, charter and home schoolers – the performances are open to all.
 The shows are held in the Hoke Theatre and each includes a 9:45 a.m. and 11:45 a.m. performance (except where noted).